-- Any extended time outside Canada.
+Any extended time outside Canada.
 For example, if you leave Canada for longer than the period of vacation time allotted in your employment contract, that period does not count.

-- Any period you work for your employer outside Canada.
+> - Any period you work for your employer outside Canada.
 For example, time spent on a family vacation outside of Canada will not count.

-What can affect your application
+> What can affect your application

-Your application is affected if:
+> Your application is affected if:

-- you, your spouse or common-law partner, or any of your family members have a criminal record or a serious medical problem or pose a security risk.
+> - you, your spouse or common-law partner, or any of your family members have a criminal record or a serious medical problem or pose a security risk.

-What cannot affect your application
+> What cannot affect your application

-Your application is not affected by upgrading your skills in Canada, volunteer work, marital status or the number of family members you have in your home country.
+> Your application is not affected by upgrading your skills in Canada, volunteer work, marital status or the number of family members you have in your home country.

-Applying for your family at the same time
+> Applying for your family at the same time

-You must include all your family members in your application for permanent resident status.
+> You must include all your family members in your application for permanent resident status.
 Your family members can have medical, criminal and security screening at the time of your application even if they do not want to come to Canada with you.
-Family members who are not listed in your application cannot be sponsored by you at a later date.
+Family members who are not listed on your application cannot be sponsored by you at a later date.

-You and your listed family members can get permanent resident status at the same time or you can sponsor your family members at a later date as long as they meet the requirements.
+> You and your listed family members can get permanent resident status at the same time or you can sponsor your family members at a later date as long as they meet the requirements.

-Applying for an open work permit at the same time
+> Applying for an open work permit at the same time

-You can apply for an open work permit at the same time that you apply for permanent resident status.
+> You can apply for an open work permit at the same time that you apply for permanent resident status.
 After you receive your open work permit you can take any job you want.

-Permanent residence in Quebec
+> Permanent residence in Quebec

-If you have a Live-in Caregiver Program work permit and are working in Quebec, the province will also assess your application.
+> If you have a Live-in Caregiver Program work permit and are working in Quebec, the province will also assess your application.
 The province will look for additional information, including your knowledge of French.
 For more information on permanent residence in Quebec, visit the website of the ministère de l’Immigration, de la Diversité et de l’Inclusion (Quebec Immigration).

-Leaving Canada (permanently or for vacation)
+> Leaving Canada (permanently or for vacation)